- Home

 Most men experience only mild discomfort at the injection site, and the procedure is well tolerated.

-Combining Verapamil Injections with Other Treatments
+Combining peyronies disease Injections with Other Treatments

-Verapamil injections work best when combined with:
+injections can sometimes work best when combined with:

 -